Pope Francis lifts suspension on Nicaraguan priest, poet

 - In war, as with California wildfires, heroism lives next to horror

+John Paul II famously criticized Cardenal publicly at Managua’s international airport during a visit in 1983.
+In a widely circulated photograph, Cardenal knelt and reached to kiss the pope’s hand, but John Paul pulled his hand back and pointed his finger at Cardenal.

+“Father Cardenal has been suspended from exercising the ministry for 35 years due to his political militancy,” the nuncio’s statement said.
+“The priest accepted the canonical punishment that was imposed on him and followed it without performing any pastoral activity.
+Furthermore, he had abandoned many years ago all political commitments.”

-Cardenal’s personal assistant Luz Marina Acosta says Sommertag celebrated Mass with the ailing Cardenal on Sunday.
+Cardenal’s personal assistant Luz Marina Acosta said he was in delicate, but stable condition in a local hospital, where Sommertag joined him in celebrating Mass on Sunday.

+“It was very moving and the father was very happy,” she said.

+Cardenal, like many priests in Latin America in the 1960s, felt the pull of the leftist liberation theology that focused on ministering to the poor and liberating the oppressed.